UCSD-E4E/fishsense-docker/README.md

 We have chosen to explicitly not support aarch64+CUDA despite the fact that NVIDIA's CUDA container has support for this.
 This decision may change in the future if NVIDIA provides additional ARM devices.

+## Ray

+We have support for Ray as well on aarch64.

 ## Build Locally (CPU)
 ```
 python -m fishsense_docker --image ubuntu:24.04 --output Dockerfile